nayere6342/sep11-freedom-project/blog/entry01.md

 	sprite("grass"),
 	pos(center()),
 	area(),
-	// This game object also has isStatic, so our player won't be able to move pass this body({ isStatic: true }),
+	// This game object also has isStatic, so our player won't be able to move past this body({ isStatic: true }),
 	"grass",
 ])